stephenchan9/RecursiveFibonacci/README.txt

 Stephen Chan
 Assignment 2 Recursive Fibonacci

+This is a continuation of assignment 1 requiring a user to generate a fibonacci sequence.
-The program prompts user to enter a value and recursively calculates the fibonacci values.
+The program prompts user to enter a value and recursively calculates the fibonacci values of all numbers up to that value.

 How to run the program.